 located about 100 km east of Puerto Rico.
 They include Tortola

 , Anegada, Jost Van Dyke and Virgin Gorda.
-This popular charter destination is boasting stunning shorelines with many coral reefs in different colors.
-For instance pass by the coral atoll of Anegada, which is the resting point for a lot of sunken ships and perfect for wreck diving.
+This popular charter destination is boasting stunning shorelines with many coral reefs in different colours.
+For instance, pass by the coral atoll of Anegada, which is the resting point for a lot of sunken ships and perfect for wreck diving.
 The British Virgin Islands stretch along either side of the approximately 90 km long Sir Francis Drake Channel and are perfectly suited for line-of-sight sailing.

 island south of Cuba.
 It has about 350 islets and is almost as long as the Florida